Asymptomatic Testing in Scottish Primary, Secondary and Special Schools, and ELC Providers

 Asymptomatic testing will be delivered in the following way:

-- Schools will be provided with packs of Lateral Flow Device (LFD) test kits for staff and senior phase pupils.
+- Schools will be provided with packs of Lateral Flow Device (LFD) test kits for staff and secondary pupils.

-- Schools will then be asked to distribute these test kits to consenting staff and senior phase pupils.
+- Schools will then be asked to distribute these test kits to consenting staff and secondary pupils.
 Schools will be asked to keep a log of which kits have been distributed to which individuals.
 This is a regulatory requirement.

 - Schools will be able to reorder test kits when they need to do so.
 The precise processes for doing so are still under development and will be communicated to schools as soon as they have been confirmed.